aws-samples/aws-ddk-examples/athena-query-execution-pipeline/README.md

 To test the data pipeline, you will upload a file data.json to S3 using a shell command included in this repo.
 Within the "utils/data" prefix, the script will upload the data to a top-level prefix to identify the dataset.

-For example, the script will upload "data.json" to "s3://DDK_BUCKET_NAME/data/data.json"
+For example, the script will upload "data.json" to "s3://DDK_BUCKET_NAME/data/sales/data.json"

 If the data pipeline is successful, all of the datasets will be added to the "processed" prefix of the same S3 bucket in parquet format.
-Scheduled Event will trigger the AthenaSQL step function and run the predefined SQL query which will be stored in "query_output" after which GlueTranform will perform addition transformation on the query result data which will be cataloged in another glue db
+Scheduled Event will trigger the AthenaSQL Stage step function and run the predefined SQL query which will be stored in "query_output" prefix after which GlueTranform Stage step function will perform addition transformation on the query result data which will be cataloged in another glue db.

-For example, the "data.json" dataset should end up in "s3://DDK_BUCKET_NAME/processed/xyz.parquet".
+For example, the "data.json" dataset should end up in "s3://DDK_BUCKET_NAME/processed/sales/xyz.parquet".
 Also, the dataset should be added to the Glue Catalog under the "athena_data" Glue Database in a table named "sales".
+Further, the data will be stored under analytics prefix of the bucket after execution of glue transform stage.

 In the command below replace **S3_BUCKET_NAME** with the the name of the S3 bucket created by DDK.
 Also, replace **AWS_PROFILE** with your profile name you have configured for your AWS CLI.